luketurner/habitsheets/README.md

 HabitSheets is open-source (MIT Licensed) and it's easy to deploy your own instance on [Fly.io](https://fly.io/) with just a few commands.
 See [Development](#development) section for details.

+## Getting Started Guide (WIP)

+To make best use of HabitSheets (or any habit-tracking software), your first task, _before even opening the app_, is to set aside a few minutes a day for reflection.
+Without a habit of daily reflection, the full benefit of habit tracking can't be realized.

+To get started building the habit of daily reflection, I recommend using **habit chaining**:

+Find a habit you already have -- something you do daily, ideally in the evening -- that you can use as a reminder to reflect on the day.
+Examples:

+- Just finished dinner
+- Before brushing your teeth
+- After walking your dog

+Create a **link** in your mind between the existing habit and the new habit (reflecting on the day).

+When reflecting at first, just let your mind think about the day in whatever way is easiest for you.
+Sometimes, tracking can feel stressful and get in the way of reflection.
+I especially recommend this if you've struggled with habit tracking in the past.

+Once you get used to reflecting daily -- which likely won't take long, if you _chained the habit_ and _made it easy_ -- you might start to feel like it would be easier to reflect if you had a checklist.
+This is a good time to start using an app.

+## Effectively building habits

+To build a habit, setting intent is not enough.
+You need a trigger, internal or external, to bring up a thought at the appropriate time.
+There are two kinds of triggers you can use:

+- **Existing habits** (referred to as _habit chaining_)
+- **Reminders/Notifications**

+Using existing habits is the more natural-feeling method in most cases, and the one I recommend using when possible.

+Reminders from external systems like HabitSheets should only be used for triggering habits that (a) only recur infrequently or (b) must happen at a specific time.

+One other essential concern:

+- **Keep it easy**

+Have you ever experienced a kind of inertia when starting a new habit?
+Not that you don't remember to do it, but somehow even though you _know_ you should... you just don't?
+That's a sign -- it means the habit is too difficult.

+#### Habit chaining

+When using an existing habit as a trigger for a new habit, there are two things to consider:

+- **Good trigger** - The existing habit should happen consistently at the right time and place.
+- **Good coupling** - The existing habit should somehow "bring to mind" the new habit.

+When selecting the existing habit, you're looking for a good trigger.
+Since many habits operate below conscious awareness, one technique to find good triggers is to write down all your habits throughout the day.

+Once you've selected the habit, form a mental linkage -- a good coupling -- with the new desired habit.
+Any two habits can be coupled together by use of the **link** mneumonic technique (see The Memory Book).

+#### References / Further Reading

+- Atomic Habits
+- Getting Things Done
+- The Memory Book

+## Usage notes

+(WIP - to be incorporated into in-app documentation.)

+In HabitSheets, a Habit is any kind of behavior you want to bring to conscious awareness through tracking and reflection.
+A habit could be specific (e.g. "meditate for at least 15 minutes before bed") or it could be a general point for reflection (e.g. "Was I generous today?")

+### Habit Data

+Habits can have additional data fields associated with them beyond a yes/no status:

+- **Count** fields record positive integer like: number of squats, number of times you said thank you, etc.
+- **Measurement** fields record continuous quantities from some measurement or calculation, like: weight, number of calories, distance walked, etc.
+- **Duration** fields record durations, like: duration of run, duration of meditation, etc.
+- **Text** fields record arbitrary textual data, like: notes about weather, mood, etc.

+Would also like to add:

+- **Sets** fields record zero-or-more "sets" of exercises, e.g. 3x10 squats or 1, 2, 3, 2, 1 bench presses

 ## Tech notes

 An experiment with the so-called PETAL (Phoenix, Elixir, TailwindCSS, AlpineJS, LiveView) stack.